 Reasons for paying a credit card annual fee

-Probably the biggest reason to get a card with an annual fee is to earn a large sign-up bonus.
+Probably the biggest reason to get a card with an annual fee is to earn a large welcome offer/bonus.
 Card offers can sometimes be worth over $1000 if redeemed properly.
-Some examples of large sign-up bonuses in the past are the American Express Platinum and the Chase Sapphire Reserve.
-Even in July 2017, Chase is offering an 80,000 point bonus on its Ink Business Preferred card and Citi is offering a 75,000 point bonus on its Prestige card.
+Some examples of large welcome offers/bonuses in the past are the American Express Platinum and the Chase Sapphire Reserve.

 2. No foreign transaction fees: